coussej/coussej.github.io/content/post/2016/0114_ReplacingEAVwithJSONBinPostgreSQL.md

 WHERE properties @> '{"color": "blue"}';
 ```

-This is a bit more complex: we check if the JSON object in the properties colum contains the object on the right of the operator.
+This is a bit more complex: we check if the JSON object in the properties column contains the object on the right of the operator.
 Less readable, more performant (see later).

 The simplification of using JSONB is even stronger when you need to select multiple properties at once.
 This is where the JSONB approach really shines: we just select the properties as extra columns in our result set, without the need for joins.